KejPi/AbracaDABra/README.md

 This feature can be disabled in settings but please consider keeping this option enabled to help the community.

 ## TII decoding
-TII decoder is considered to be an advanced DX feature thus it is only available when the application is in [Expert mode](#expert-mode).
-Before using it, the feature needs to be configured in the application settings:
+Before using TII decoding, the feature needs to be configured in the application settings:

 <p align="center" width="100%">
     <img width="692" alt="TII settings" src="https://github.com/user-attachments/assets/84d122d9-c021-455e-98ae-e451049ed2d1" />